Markdown Guide

 Not Supported

-• Raw HTML, images, code blocks, blockquotes, tables.
+• Raw HTML, images, tables.

 • Deeply nested lists; lists are parsed as flat items.